 1 Jar Seafood Sauce – $2

-1 Package Rice Crackers – $2
+1 Package of Rice Crackers – $2

 Dinner – Pork Tenderloin with Mushroom Sauce